-This Garlic Brown Sugar Dry Brine Turkey is perfectly crispy on the outside and juicy on the inside!
-Plus how to make turkey stock and turkey tortilla soup!
+This Garlic Brown Sugar Dry Brine Turkey is perfectly golden and crispy on the outside and juicy on the inside!
+The best roast turkey you’ll ever have!

 Table of Contents